 Under the terms of the Loan Notes, the net assets of the Company shall not be less than £300,000,000 and total indebtedness shall not exceed 40% of net assets.

-Further information on the Loan Notes is set out on page 50.
+Further information on the Loan Notes is set out above.

 12. Called-up share capital